Q: How will I know when my admission decision is available for review?

 Q: How do I change my major?

 To request a change of major, email us your full name, date of birth, current major and the desired major.
 Please note "Major Change Request" in the subject line of your email.
 Once your email has been received, an admissions representative will be in touch with you regarding your request.
 All change of major requests will be reviewed by the Office of Undergraduate Admissions.

 We discourage major change requests for Limited Enrollment Program (LEP) major applicants placed in Letters and Sciences.
-It is very rare that that these decisions are reversed.
-Please note that if you are requesting to change your major to one that is a designated LEP, it will have to go through a competitive review process.
-View the LEP website to review the application process into your desired LEP as an admitted student.
+It is very rare that these decisions are reversed.
+If you are requesting to change your major to one that is a designated LEP, it will then have to go through an additional review process.

 Q: How can I see if I’ve already earned credits toward my degree?

-Some of the course work you have completed as part of your high school curriculum, as well courses taken at other institutions may count towards your Maryland degree.
-Please explore our Transfer Credit Services website to see what course work is eligible to transfer to Maryland.
+Some of the coursework you have completed as part of your high school curriculum, as well as courses taken at other institutions may count towards your UMD degree.
+Please explore our Transfer Credit Services website to see what coursework is eligible to transfer to UMD.
 For more information related to credits often taken during high school, please visit the Prior Learning Credit page.

 Q: How do I respond to my offer of admission?